 - There are four (4) Summer sessions that run May - August (Intersession, three weeks; Summer I, five weeks; Summer II, eight weeks; and Summer III, five weeks)

-Kent State University at Ashtabula has four buildings; Main Hall, the Library, the Bookstore Building, and the Robert S. Morrison Health and Science Building.
+Kent State University at Ashtabula has four buildings; Main Hall, the Library, the Bookstore Building, and Robert S. Morrison Hall for Health and Science.